Tempo Loss Bishop Exchange: Reclining Silver

-This position is almost identical to Bishop Exchange, Reclining Silver, but by keeping the pawn at 8d rather than advancing it to 8e a number of attack possibilities involving the knight on 73 are created.
+This position is almost identical to Bishop Exchange, Reclining Silver, but by keeping the pawn at 84 rather than advancing it to 85 a number of attack possibilities involving the knight on 73 are created for White.
+As is characteristic of Reclining Silver strategies, White's right silver is moved to ...S-54.

 Although compared to the traditional P-85 formation White is not actually gaining a tempo in this case, insofar as the possibility of moving expands, this makes it easier to protect against Black's taking unilateral control of the game.

 Climbing Silver

 Following the bishop exchange, it is natural for Black to try to take advantage of White's tempo loss with the fast Climbing Silver strategy (which has Black's right silver advanced to the 25 square usually aiming for an edge attack by sacrificing the silver).

+Rushing Silver

+When playing Tempo Loss Bishop Exchange, it used to be the case that both players played Reclining Silver, but since this leaves Black with a small material loss, recently it has been considered that going with a Rushing Silver from a K-78 position is a superior strategy.